Los Alamos History Museum

 TOURS

-Two daily walking tours are available Monday – Friday, 10:00 a.m. and 1:30 p.m.
+During the Spring, Summer and Fall (April-October), daily History of the Secret City guided tours are available Monday – Friday, 10:00 a.m. and 1:30 p.m.
 On Saturdays, there is one tour at 11:00 a.m.
 The tour includes a visit inside the homestead-era Romero cabin, information on a nearby Ancestral Pueblo site, stories about the giants of 20th century physics, and how Bathtub Row got its name.
+Each tour is approximately 1.5 to 2 hours long.
+There is also a 1-hour long Espionage in the Secret City tour Monday-Friday at 12:00 noon during these months.

 KIDS